ooples/pine_script_docs/source/essential/Bar_states_Built-in_variables_barstate.rst

 ==========

 A set of built-in variables in the ``barstate`` namespace allow your script to detect different properties of the bar on which the script is currently exectuting.
-These states can be used to restrict the execution or the logic of your code to specific bars:
+These states can be used to restrict the execution or the logic of your code to specific bars.

 \`barstate.isfirst\`
 --------------------